---

 ### Project

 The `--project` option, shorthand `-p`, specifies the project name or project ID to query.
+Use it when you want results for a specific project.
 It defaults to the linked project when `--all` is not set.

 ```bash filename="terminal"